Brown University: Alpert Medical School

 Established in 1811, Brown's Alpert Medical School is the fourth oldest medical school in the Ivy League.

 In 1827, medical instruction was suspended by President Francis Wayland after the program's faculty declined to follow a new policy requiring students to live on campus.
 The program was reorganized in 1972; the first M.D. degrees from the new Program in Medicine were awarded to a graduating class of 58 students in 1975.
 In 1991, the school was officially renamed the Brown University School of Medicine, then renamed once more to Brown Medical School in October 2000.
 In January 2007, entrepreneur and philanthropist Warren Alpert donated $100 million to the school.
-In recognition of the gift the school's name was changed to the Warren Alpert Medical School of Brown University.
+In recognition of the gift, the school's name was changed to the Warren Alpert Medical School of Brown University.

 In 2020, U.S. News & World Report ranked Brown's medical school the 9th most selective in the country, with an acceptance rate of 2.8%.
 U.S. News ranks the school 38th for research and 35th for primary care.

 Brown's medical school is known especially for its eight-year Program in Liberal Medical Education (PLME), an eight-year combined baccalaureate-M.D. medical program.
-Inaugurated in 1984, the program is one of the most selective and renowned programs of its type in the country, offering admission to only of 2% of applicants in 2021.
+Inaugurated in 1984, the program is one of the most selective and renowned programs of its type in the country, offering admission to only 2% of applicants in 2021.

 Since 1976, the Early Identification Program (EIP) has encouraged Rhode Island residents to pursue careers in medicine by recruiting sophomores from Providence College, Rhode Island College, the University of Rhode Island, and Tougaloo College.
 In 2004, the school once again began to accept applications from premedical students at other colleges and universities via AMCAS like most other medical schools.
 The medical school also offers M.D./PhD, M.D./M.P.H. and M.D./M.P.P. dual degree programs.